NHSDigital/software-engineering-quality-framework/practices/security.md

 - [Discuss](https://digital.nhs.uk/cyber-and-data-security/managing-security/nhs-secure-boundary#register-for-the-service) your use-case with the [NHS Secure Boundary service](https://digital.nhs.uk/cyber-and-data-security/managing-security/nhs-secure-boundary)
 - **Encrypt** data at rest and in transit
   - TLS versions shall be ideally v1.3 or v1.2 as a minimum.
-Anything less, as at the end of 2020 will be obsolete and an up-to-date version of the protocol will be required
+Anything less, as at the end of 2020 will be obsolete and an up-to-date version of the protocol will be required.
+If a legacy system or service is still utilising v1.1 then this needs communicating so that it can be managed and a risk raised if required.
   - Consider enabling only [Perfect Forward Secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) cipher suites (e.g. [ECDHE](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman))
 - **Scan and refresh** systems and software when required to keep them secure, e.g. using [Prisma](https://www.paloaltonetworks.com/prisma/cloud/cloud-workload-protection-platform) (formerly Twistlock), [Clair](https://github.com/quay/clair) or [ECR image scanning](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning.html) for container base images, or [Amazon Inspector](https://aws.amazon.com/inspector/) for VMs
   - Scan before deployment and periodically in live for components no longer receiving regular deployments